Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 limbs are warm;

-• there is a good effect from the admission;
+• observed good effect from reception;

 White fever is characterized by: